 What term deposits are offered by Credit Union SA?

 - Term Investment Account.
-This account allows members to build wealth on deposits of between $5,000 and $250,000, starting with a minimum term period of three months.
+This account allows members to build wealth on deposits starting at $5,000, with a minimum terms ranging from one month to five years.
 Interest can be paid into a savings account or reinvested.
 The interest rate is fixed, and for terms of between one and five years, interest can be paid out fortnightly, monthly, quarterly or yearly.